gravitational/teleport/rfd/0138-postgres-backend.md

     session_id uuid NOT NULL,
     event_data json NOT NULL,
     creation_time timestamptz NOT NULL DEFAULT now(),
-    PRIMARY KEY (event_time, event_id)
+    CONSTRAINT events_pkey PRIMARY KEY (event_time, event_id)
 );
 CREATE INDEX events_creation_time_idx ON events (creation_time);
-CREATE INDEX events_search_session_events_idx ON events (session_id, event_time, event_id) WHERE session_id != '00000000-0000-0000-0000-000000000000'
+CREATE INDEX events_search_session_events_idx ON events (session_id, event_time, event_id) WHERE session_id != '00000000-0000-0000-0000-000000000000';
 ```

-The database schema is made to be compatible with the one for the backend, although we are going to recommend storing the backend and the audit log in two different databases (having both on the same database cluster is going to be fine), because logical decoding is applied per-database, and keeping both in the same database will require the logical decoding plugin to do extra work to filter out the changes to the audit log.
+While the database schema is compatible with the one for the backend, we are going to strongly discourage running the backend and the audit log in the same database (using two different databases in the same instance of Postgres is ok), because logical decoding is per-database, not per-table, and keeping both in the same database will require extra work to filter out the changes to the audit log - especially when sifting through the transactions deleting events that are past the retention period.

 The `event_id` column is a UUID chosen at random at insert time, unrelated to the event data, only used to disambiguate events for the purpose of pagination; `creation_time`, likewise, is only used for deleting events after some retention period (defaulting to one year).